“Every time I see my students, I remind myself that this is the most important thing I could be doing.”

 - Spanish speaker

-To be considered for this position, you must be available for a demo lesson which will take place either July 10th or July 11th.
-You must also be available for our Fall Teaching Artist training, which will take place on September 14, 15 & 16.
+To be considered for this position, you must be available for a demo lesson which will take place either July 11th or July 12th.
+You must also be available for our Fall Teaching Artist training, which will take place on September 4th, 5th, and 6th.

 This is a part-time position.